cindypan1999/cindypan1999.github.io/index.md

 <img src="/pictures/collage.png"/>

 Hi, I'm Cindy – welcome to my blog!
-I'm spending my twenties in the mountaineous land of Seattle with my friends and boyfriend.
-During the weekdays, I'm working as a software engineering, but on the weekend, I get to go on adventures and explore my passions.
+I'm spending my twenties in the mountainous land of Seattle with my friends and boyfriend.
+During the weekdays, I'm working as a software engineer, but on the weekends, I get to go on adventures and explore my passions.
 This is where I will share my travel stories, personal projects, and any thoughts that I need to externalize.
 This blog is born out of my need to document, compose, create, and express.
 Enjoy!

 <div id="mc_embed_shell">
       <link href="//cdn-images.mailchimp.com/embedcode/classic-061523.css" rel="stylesheet" type="text/css">